Learn more about Workspaces

 - Select a workspace from the Workspace panel on the left.

-- You are only required to choose a name for your sub-workspace.
+- The only required field to create a sub-workspace is its Name.
 Status, Start Date and End Date are optional.

 - Select Create.
 Your new sub-workspace will appear in a list inside Workspaces.
-You will also see it under the parent workspace in the main Workspace panel on the left.
+You will also see it under the parent workspace in the Workspaces area on the left.